hxidrix/mepco-ticket-management/README.md

 docker compose up --build
 ```

 `down --volumes` permanently deletes the Docker database and attachment volumes.
-The Compose definition, multi-stage images, health checks, non-root API runtime, SPA fallback, persistent volumes, and startup ordering are present.
-Docker runtime execution could not be tested on the delivery workstation because Docker is not installed; this limitation is not reported as a pass.
+The Compose definition, multi-stage images, health checks, non-root API runtime, SPA fallback, persistent volumes, and startup ordering are present. `docker compose config --quiet` passes on the final workstation; the containers were not started during the final XAMPP-based verification, so Docker runtime is not reported as tested.

 ## Method B: Windows + XAMPP